Log in

 What is BANT?
 A BANT definition

-BANT is a lead qualification process that helps salespeople assess a prospect’s sales-readiness in four dimensions: Budget (the prospect’s ability to afford the product), Authority (the prospect’s ability to make the final decision), Need (whether the prospect has a need your product solves), Timeline (how quickly the purchase needs to take place).
+BANT is a lead qualification process that helps salespeople assess a prospect’s sales-readiness in four dimensions.
+It's an acronym, "BANT," meaning: Budget (the prospect’s ability to afford the product), Authority (the prospect’s ability to make the final decision), Need (whether the prospect has a need your product solves), Timeline (how quickly the purchase needs to take place).

 The BANT acronym was first introduced by IBM’s sales leaders back in the 1950s and is often mistaken for a list of questions that prospects must ask in order to qualify a customer (e.g., “What’s your timeframe for making this purchase?”).